zyma98/pie/README.md

 ```

 **4. Compile Symphony Engine**
 Now we will compile the Symphony engine.
-The engine will automatically run the example app compiled above (currnetly hard-coded at [here](https://github.com/symphony-project/symphony/blob/d0193f224c0f98a029a3356b2f83344992367740/engine/src/main.rs#L90)).
+The engine will automatically run `simple-decoding` example application currnetly hard-coded at [here](https://github.com/symphony-project/symphony/blob/d0193f224c0f98a029a3356b2f83344992367740/engine/src/main.rs#L90).

 From the root of the repository, run:
 ```bash